sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.12-sample-slicing.md

   sample :loop_amen
 ```

 A recording of a sound is simply represented as data - lots of numbers
-between -1 and 1 which represent the peaks and troughs of the sound wave
+between -1 and 1 which represent the peaks and troughs of the sound
-(see the breakout box for more information).
-If we play those numbers
+wave.
+If we play those numbers back in order, we get the original
-back in order, we get the original sound.
-However, what's to stop us
+sound.
+However, what's to stop us from playing them back in a different
-from playing them back in a different order and creating a new sound?
+order and creating a new sound?

-** breakout box** How are samples actually recorded?
-It's actually
+How are samples actually recorded?
+It's actually pretty simple once you
-pretty simple once you understand the basic physics of sound.
-When you
+understand the basic physics of sound.
+When you make a sound - for
-make a sound - for example by hitting a drum, the noise travels through
+example by hitting a drum, the noise travels through the air in a
-the air in a similar fashion to how the surface of a lake ripples when
+similar fashion to how the surface of a lake ripples when you throw a
-you throw a pebble into it.
-When those ripples reach your ears, your
+pebble into it.
+When those ripples reach your ears, your eardrum moves
-eardrum moves sympathetically and converts those movements into the
+sympathetically and converts those movements into the sound you hear.
-sound you hear.
-If we wish to record and play back the sound, we
+If we wish to record and play back the sound, we therefore need a way
-therefore need a way of capturing, storing and reproducing those
+of capturing, storing and reproducing those ripples.
+One way is to use
-ripples.
-One way is to use a microphone which acts like an eardrum and
+a microphone which acts like an eardrum and moves back and forth as the
-moves back and forth as the sound ripples hit it.
-The microphone then
+sound ripples hit it.
+The microphone then converts its position into a
-converts its position into a tiny electric signal which is then measured
+tiny electric signal which is then measured many times a second.
+These
-many times a second.
-These measurements are then represented as a series
-of numbers between -1 and 1.
+measurements are then represented as a series of numbers between -1 and
+1.

 If we were to plot a visualisation of the sound it would be a simple
-graph of data with time on the x axis and microphone/speaker position as
+graph of data with time on the x axis and microphone/speaker position
-a value between -1 and 1 on the y axis.
-You can see an example of such a
+as a value between -1 and 1 on the y axis.
+You can see an example of
-graph at the top of the diagram.
+such a graph at the top of the diagram.
-** breakout box end **

 # Playing Part of a Sample